• Skip to primary navigation

 • Chipotle BBQ sauce – chipotle peppers or dried chipotle powder adds heat and a nice smoky flavor

-• Add powdered orange peel – Orange is delicious with barbecue.
+• Add powdered orange peel – orange is delicious with barbecue.
 Add a teaspoon or two of dried orange peel powder for a citrus flavor without adding extra carbs.
 I love adding this.

 Nutrition